nonieKely/nonieKely/README.md

 >
 > Favorite colors : #F0BE86, #DC98BD , #C5C5A9
 >
-> Favorite type of person : a joyful person, a sincere person, someone who is humble, someone ambitious
+> Favorite type of friend : a joyful person, a sincere person, someone who is humble, someone ambitious

 ```sh